mdekauwe/CABLE_benchmarking/README.md

 module use /g/data/hh5/public/modules
 ```
 can be safely added anywhere in your $HOME/.bashrc file.
 You then need to log out and back in for it to take effect.
 If you do so, you can simply load the Python module with `module load` and you do not have to type the `module use` line everytime.
 It is not recommended to put any `module load` lines in your $HOME/.bashrc file however.

+### Check the status
+The benchmarking will follow the steps:
+1. Checkout both branches.
+The codes will be stored under `src/` directory in your work directory.
+The directories are created automatically.
+1. Compile the source code from both branches
+1. Setup and launch a PBS job to run the simulations in parallel.
+The simulation inputs and outputs are stored under `runs/site/`.
+The directories are created automatically.

+When the benchmarking will launch the PBS job, it will print out the job id to screen.
+You can check the status of the job with `qstat`.
+## Use modelevaluation.org
+Once the benchmarking has finished running all the simulations, you need to upload the output files to modelevaluation.org.
+The output files can be found under `runs/site/outputs`.

+**Process still to be documented**

 ## Contacts
 Please enter your questions as issues or discussions on the Github repository.